-Students should consult with their mentors before official registration.
-The mentor must approve the proposed course schedule each term.
-Students will submit their registration forms to the Program Administrator, who in turn will submit them to the Registrar's Office.
+Students should consult with their supervisors before official registration.
+The supervisor must approve the proposed course schedule each term.
+Students will submit their registration forms to the Ph.D.
+Office Coordinator, who in turn will submit them to the Registrar's Office.

 Ph.D./BTS seminars are designed for Wheaton's own Ph.D./BTS students.
-Enrollment of students from other institutions or of masters-level students from Wheaton, however, is allowed in cases where the professor of record and the program director deem that the seminar experience will not suffer by and may benefit from the presence of the additional students.
+Enrollment of students from other institutions or of masters-level students from Wheaton, however, is allowed in cases where the professor of record and the Program Director deem that the seminar experience may benefit from the presence of the additional students.